gameygu-0213/VS-Char-Revitilized-Dev-Branch/art/scrapped_songs_n_expansions/readme.md

 ### "Uh Char, it's already included with 0.5.A1"

-Fuck you it's in here anyway, mainly because it means you don't have to extract the files from the bin archive.
+Fuck you it's in here anyway, mainly because it means you don't have to extract the files from the bin archive, making it less to download.

 ### Collection of Old Char Sprite Sheets - WILL LITERALLY ALWAYS WORK, ITS JUST CHARACTER FILES AND IMAGES.

-This will probs overlap a lil with the Triple Trouble assets lmao.

-but yeah its just a compilation of Char sprite sheets
+This will probs overlap a lil with the Triple Trouble assets lmao. but yeah its just a compilation of Char sprite sheets

+### Scrapped BG MCBF Get Up Anim

+Both Versions of the Get Up anim for High Ground (V7) that i couldn't get working in source, so i asked the creator MC07 to implement it into the Character's spritesheet, now it lives here!